 Some links on this page may contain affiliate links which means that, if you choose to make a purchase using the link, Agricfy.com may earn a small commission at no extra cost to you.
 For more information, go to our Affiliate Disclosure Page!

-Are you stuck on making a decision on which of the business you should invest in between Poultry farming and catfish farming?
+Are you stuck on making a decision on which agribusiness you should invest in between Poultry farming and catfish farming?

-After going through this article, you will be able to easily decide without issue the one you should start.
+After going through this article, you will be able to decide without issue the best agribusiness you should start.

 Before making your decisions, there are factors you should consider to better help your decision-making process.

 Poultry farming is the process of raising birds for either meat consumption, egg production, or both.
 Poultry farming can be done domestically if you don’t want to go into the commercial aspect of it.

 There are different types of poultry farming you can go into depending on where you are and the type of poultry business you wish you invest in.
 These types include but are not limited to Chicken, Turkey, Quail, Geese, Duck, among others.